dfernandez79/barman/README.md

 * **What if you want to override a method?** Some people use [function wrappers] to do that.
 But they are very confusing, for example: what means _before_ or _after_?
 Is before _my_ function or before the mixin function?
 You don't know, again it depends on the implementation details of each function.

-As you can see the main point here is that you have a lot of freedom on how to extend objects, but that freedom adds more uncertainty that makes maintainability and program understanding hard.
+The main point here is that you have a lot of freedom on how to extend objects, but that freedom adds more uncertainty that makes maintainability and program understanding hard.

 Another way of doing mixins in JavaScript is by using objects.
 That's the approach used  by a lot of frameworks: